 Teachers: video and visuals can be the perfect way to help your students collaborate better.
 They can also be a great pair to other collaboration tools like Google docs and slides.

-A quick video or screenshot will help your students to communicate faster and have improved collaboration without the need for a long email.
+A quick screen recording, image snippet, or screenshot will help your students to communicate faster and have improved collaboration without the need for a long email.
 It also integrates with common collaboration tools like Google Docs, Slack, and many others.

 Students: Sometimes it can be hard to meet up at the same time.
 CloudApp can be a key for asynchronous communication.
 Answer questions with video, skip the long email that may not have valuable context or tone.